hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

    _??
 Is our `resourceID` used to describe data or metadata?
 Both are needed._

+   `resourceID` is same for metadata and data.

-   We tell people that if the want FAIR, do this.
+   We tell people that if the want FAIR, use a globally unique and persistent identifier in `resourceID`.
+If provider does not have one id per dataset, but has
+     * single DOI for one server, then put it in `/about` response.
+     * one DOI per file, serve it as a dataset.

+   Need to modify `/about` to have `resourceID` and modify `citation` (which can include doi to paper) to be for when `resourceID` does not exist.

 2. Data are described with rich metadata (defined by Reusable, item 1. below)